deimosfr/mytechnotebook/docs/Linux/FilesystemsAndStorage/optimizing_hard_disk_performance_on_linux.md

 However, you should take this information with a pinch of salt because you would need to test it with the application you want to run on this disk to get a truly satisfactory result.
 So override the value in /sys to change it.
 Insert it in `/etc/rc.local` to make it persistent.

+!!! info

-{{< alert context="info" text="The initial read-ahead window is equal to half of the configured one.
-The configured one corresponds to the maximum size of the read-ahead window!" />}}
+    The initial read-ahead window is equal to half of the configured one.
+The configured one corresponds to the maximum size of the read-ahead window!

 You can get a report like this: